 5. Think and plan before you use VMs

 Always keep in mind that virtualisation and virtual machines are not error-free and are as likely to fail as other storage options.
 Therefore, before you create a virtual environment for sensitive applications, think about what is most suitable for your organisation’s needs.
 For example, some applications have a high input/output (I/O) rate and are, therefore, a better fit for physical server environments.

 Many of today’s virtual platforms include data protection and recovery mechanisms, but you would be wise not to rely on them.
 They may claim to protect you from data loss, but they are not a replacement for a proper backup strategy.

 Even if you implement the above five essential tips, there is still a chance that your virtual machines could experience data loss.
 It is therefore essential that your IT department is fully aware of the ins and outs of your systems, and have a specific plan on how to react in case of failure.
-Every organization should have a data recovery company on speed dial; downtime and the loss of data can be extremely costly for an organization, so ensuring a specialist is on hand to help is vital to ensure the recovery of valuable data.
+Every organisation should have a data recovery company on speed dial; downtime and the loss of data can be extremely costly for an organisation, so ensuring a specialist is on hand to help is vital to ensure the recovery of valuable data.

 Want more information on protecting your virtual environments?
 Download our white paper today or visit our website.